-Once you know where you’ll be studying in Australia, you can start looking for accommodation that suits your budget and requirements.
-In Australia, there are several accommodation options available, ranging from university apartments, homestays, to private rental property.
+Once you know where to study in Australia, you can start looking for accommodation that suits your budget and requirements.
+In Australia, several accommodation options are available, ranging from university apartments and homestays to private rental property.

 Therefore, before making a final decision, it's always a good idea to look for all student rooms for rent options accessible and know every little detail about renting in Australia.

 Continue reading this post to learn more about accommodation options and renting in Australia.

-As we all know, finding a suitable housing facility is an important part to feel at home, especially when you are moving to a new place.
-Accommodations around Australia vary, depending on where it’s located and what type of accommodation you choose.
+As we all know, finding a suitable housing facility is integral to feeling at home, especially when moving to a new place.
+Accommodations around Australia vary, depending on your location and what type of accommodation you choose.